 We profile 10 famous environmentalists, from the girl who lived in a tree for two years to the sea captain faced with Interpol arrest

-I recently read a fact that stopped in me my tracks: in optimum conditions, some trees can live forever.
+I recently read a fact that stopped me in my tracks: in optimum conditions, some trees can live forever.
 They are vulnerable to predators, disease and natural disasters, but unlike humans, these ‘biologically immortal’ trees rarely die simply because they get old.

 There are bristlecone pine trees in North America that are over 4,000 years old.
 Methuselah has a verified age of 4,851 years.
 An even older tree, Prometheus, was felled at over 4,900 years old by an overzealous research student.